Try our Spreadsheets integration

 CSV widgets are one of the more flexible ways of adding proprietary data to your dashboard.
 In this article, we'll help you understand the key concepts of how to structure your data and push it to Geckoboard reliably using CSV widgets.

-Geckoboard integrates with 60+ cloud services out of the box.
+Geckoboard integrates with 80+ cloud services out of the box.
 However, sometimes you may wish to display data from sources Geckoboard doesn’t integrate with, such as your own internal systems or other platforms that don’t have an integration on Geckoboard yet.

 In these scenarios our CSV integration sits alongside our Google Sheets and Excel integrations as an easy way to push data to your dashboard.

-What is a CSV file?
+What's a CSV file?

-CSV, standing for Comma-separated values, is a file format that allows tabular data to be stored in a series of plain-text numbers and letters.
+CSV, standing for comma-separated values, is a file format that allows tabular data to be stored in a series of plain-text numbers and letters.

 Due to its wide adoption and ability to store a large amount of data in a relatively small file size, there is a huge range of uses for data in CSV format, including: